GetStoreConnect/base-theme/README.md

 We currently provide liquid templates to generate front-end components such as pages, content block templates, snippets, and components.
 Most pages are liquidify, meaning that you can access their page templates.

 However, there are some exceptions such as product and category pages.
 On such cases, you can still access product cards, notices bars, and various sections that can be modified.
 You can even insert custom content blocks using the StoreConnect interface.
-You can learn more about how to customize your store in this [article](<https://help.getstoreconnect.com/documentation/how-to-customise-the-design-of-your-store.html>){: target="_blank"}.
+You can learn more about how to customize your store in this [article](https://help.getstoreconnect.com/documentation/how-to-customise-the-design-of-your-store.html).

 One important point to note is that you don't need to upload the entire base theme if you have modified or added any of the pages, templates, or snippets.
 You can simply override them directly into a new theme in your StoreConnect app.